MicrosoftDocs/winrt-api/windows.devices.enumeration/deviceinformation_findallasync_1469032970.md

 # Windows.Devices.Enumeration.DeviceInformation.FindAllAsync

 ## -description
-Enumerates [DeviceInformation](deviceinformation.md) objects matching the specified Advanced Query Syntax (AQS) string and including the specified collection of properties.
+Enumerates [DeviceInformation](deviceinformation.md) objects matching the specified Advanced Query Syntax (AQS) device interface selector string and including the specified collection of properties.

 ## -parameters
 ### -param aqsFilter
-An AQS string that filters the [DeviceInformation](deviceinformation.md) objects to enumerate.
+An AQS device interface selector string that filters the [DeviceInformation](deviceinformation.md) objects to enumerate.
 Typically this string is retrieved from the **GetDeviceSelector** method of a class that interacts with devices.
 For example, [GetDeviceSelector](../windows.devices.portable/storagedevice_getdeviceselector.md) retrieves the string for the [StorageDevice](../windows.devices.portable/storagedevice.md) class.

 ### -param additionalProperties
 An iterable list of additional properties to include in the [Properties](deviceinformation_properties.md) property of the [DeviceInformation](deviceinformation.md) objects in the enumeration results.
 For more info on what the properties represent, see [Device information properties](http://msdn.microsoft.com/library/4a4c2802-e674-4c04-8a6d-d7c1bbf1bd20).